Hinchliffe Stadium: Stadium renovation

 In 2009, efforts to renovate Hinchliffe began in earnest when Paterson city councilor Andre Sayegh visited Rickwood Field in Birmingham, Alabama, one of the few remaining Negro league stadiums still standing.
-Sayegh believed that Hinchliffe could be restored and vowed to himself that if he was elected mayor he would lead the effort to do so.
+Sayegh believed that Hinchliffe could be restored, and vowed to himself that if he was elected mayor, he would lead the effort to do so.

-Elected mayor in 2018, Sayegh secured the necessary political support and funding for the renovation and in 2021 ground was broken on a $94 million project to both restore and upgrade the stadium.
-Funding for the project was dependent on the return of a professional baseball team, a condition that was met when the New Jersey Jackals announced they would be moving from Yogi Berra Stadium in 2023 and play at Hinchliffe Stadium.
+Elected mayor in 2018, Sayegh secured the necessary political support and funding for the renovation, and in 2021, ground was broken on a $94 million project to both restore and upgrade the stadium; in the months following the groundbreaking ceremony, extensive cleanup and other repair efforts were undertaken in order to restore the long-neglected, and practically abandoned, stadium grounds.
+Funding for the project was dependent on the return of a professional baseball team, a condition that was met when the New Jersey Jackals announced they would be moving from Yogi Berra Stadium in Little Falls, New Jersey in 2023 to play at Hinchliffe Stadium.